Hamstring Injury

 How are hamstring injuries diagnosed?

-Physical examination and imaging tests such as MRI or ultrasound.
+Through physical examination, medical history, and sometimes imaging tests like MRI or ultrasound.

 What is the treatment for a hamstring injury?